Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Data and Theoretical Modelling

-We analyze maps produced using two different component separation techniques, SMICA and Commander, described in Ref.~\cite{Planck:2018yye}.
-SMICA (Spectral Matching Independent Component Analysis) is based on a linear weighting of each Planck frequency map in harmonic space~\cite{Tegmark2003}, such that the variance of a desired spectral component is minimized -- here the blackbody spectrum, containing the primary CMB and kSZ.
+We analyze Planck blackbody maps produced using four different component separation techniques, SMICA, NILC, SEVEM, and Commander, described in Ref.~\cite{Planck:2018yye}.
+The CMB maps have an effective Gaussian beam with FWHM of 5 arcminutes, which we remove in our analysis; we work at the Planck native resolution of $N_{\rm side} =2048$.
+As our fiducial component separated CMB map we choose SMICA (Spectral Matching Independent Component Analysis).
+This technique is based on a linear weighting of each Planck frequency map in harmonic space~\cite{Tegmark2003}, such that the variance of a desired spectral component is minimized -- here the blackbody spectrum, containing the primary CMB and kSZ.
 On the small angular scales relevant to the analysis presented below, the harmonic weights are largest in magnitude at 217, 353, and 857 GHz.

-Also of potential relevance to the discussion below, the SMICA map is itself a linear combination of two different harmonic linear combinations with weights relevant to foreground-free and sky-averaged regions.
-The Commander CMB map is determined by sampling from a posterior over a parametric model with a number of components.
-The amplitude and spectral indices of various components is allowed to vary over the sky.
-The resolution at which spectral indices are allowed to vary influences power on small angular scales~\cite{Planck:2018yye}.
-Both CMB maps have an effective Gaussian beam with FWHM of 5 arcminutes, which we remove in our analysis; we work at the Planck native resolution of $N_{\rm side} =2048$.
+Finally, we analyze several maps where tSZ or CIB have been explicitly nulled ('deprojected') in the component separation algorithm.
+We use a version of the SMICA map ('SMICA no SZ') produced by the Planck collaboration~\cite{Planck:2018yye} that explicitly nulls anisotropies with the spectral dependence of the thermal Sunyaev Zel'dovich (tSZ) signal.
+We utilize various NILC maps produced using the {\tt pyilc} code~\cite{McCarthy:2023hpa} that explicitly null tSZ or CIB signals.
+These maps were created using data from the Planck Data Release 4 (PR4)~\cite{Planck:2020olo}.
+For maps that null the CIB, the CIB spectral energy distribution is modeled as a modified blackbody with two free parameters; see Ref.~\cite{McCarthy:2023hpa} for further details.